dbconsultoria/weatherproject/readme.md

 ## Deployment on Render

 This project is deployed on **Render.com** for cloud hosting.
 The deployment process is automated using Docker, making it easy to deploy the application and database on Render's cloud infrastructure.
-The FastAPI app is accessible via a public URL, and the PostgreSQL database is managed within the Render environment.
+The API app is accessible via a public URL and the PostgreSQL database is managed within the Render environment.

 ---

 ## API Endpoints

-The FastAPI app exposes the following endpoints:
+The request app exposes the following endpoints:

 * **GET `/weather/`**: Fetches weather data for all cities.
 * **GET `/weather/{city}`**: Fetches weather data for a specific city.

 For detailed API documentation, visit the `/docs` endpoint after running the app locally or on Render.

-## Dimensional Modeling

-The dimensional model in this project follows a **star schema**, which is ideal for analytical workloads and reporting.
-It separates the data into **dimension tables** (describing the context) and a **fact table** (storing measurable events).
-This approach improves query performance and supports easy filtering, aggregation, and slicing of data.

-### Table Relationships

-- Each **temperature reading** in the `fact.temperature` table is linked to:
-  - a **specific city** in `dim.city`, which is related to a `dim.country`
-  - a **specific date** in `dim.date`, which includes calendar attributes
-  - a **weather condition** in `dim.conditions`, which includes descriptive information

-### Data Integrity Rules

-- The `country_name`, `city_name`, `condition_name`, and `full_date` fields are **unique** in their respective tables to avoid duplication.
-- The combination of `date_id` and `city_id` is **unique in the fact table**, ensuring that each city has only one temperature record per date.

-This model enables the generation of time-series analyses, condition-based aggregations, and city-wise comparisons with high flexibility and performance.

-A unified query (also used to power visualizations) joins all tables to produce complete weather facts enriched by date, location, and conditions.

 ## Requirements